Live blogging from the Internet Summit:

-- By using all of these devices, we need an app store.
+- To use all of these devices, we need an app store.
 People have been accustomed to the iTunes method of delivery

-- Citrix is trying to create a consistent, identical experience for each user regardless of device
+- Citrix is trying to create a consistent, identical experience for each user regardless of the device

 - Citrix has been around longer than VMware

 - The PC is not dead, but it’s not the only game in town

 - Horizon Platform – creating a catalog with a desktop and a data service, where the admin can choose what the users see and have access to